KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 So, I began to study Raegon Kim's implementation, to see how he had added a "Recently Modified" category using functions.
 Although I nearly completed a similar implementation, I wasn't quite happy with the result.

-At that point, I began looking through more examples on GitHub and came across KhanhIceTea's Implementation.
+At that point, I began looking through more examples on GitHub and came across KhanhIceTea's implementation.

 I immediately liked the way it looked, because of its fun use of markdown tables and emojis, plus it ticked the boxes of having both "Recently Modified" and "Category" sections.